Parents of schoolchildren in two Montreal neighbourhoods to get vaccines immediately in effort to fight variants

 All parents of schoolchildren in two Montreal neighbourhoods will be getting COVID-19 vaccines immediately, they learned Wednesday, in a new pilot project that’s proving controversial even before it’s been officially announced.

-CTV has confirmed that parents of all kids and teenagers attending school in Cote-St-Luc and Plamondon, both west of downtown, will be offered vaccines months ahead of when they’d be eligible based on Quebec’s mostly age-based priority sequence.
+CTV has confirmed that parents of all kids and teenagers attending school in Cote-St-Luc and what health officials called "Plamondon," both west of downtown, will be offered vaccines months ahead of when they’d normally be eligible in Quebec’s mostly age-based priority sequence.

-The move is meant as an attack on COVID-19 variants, the rate of which has been soaring in those two neighbourhoods.
+The move is meant as an attack on COVID-19 variants, the rate of which has been soaring in those areas.

 But for people much more vulnerable to the virus than healthy, relatively young parents, many in their 30s and 40s, the news stings, one said.